MicrosoftDocs/azure-devops-docs/docs/user-guide/code-with-git.md

 Git [branches](../repos/git/branch-policies-overview.md) isolate your changes from other work being done in the project.
 The recommended [Git workflow](../git/gitworkflow.md) uses a new branch for every feature or fix that you work on.

 Create branches by using the `branch` command.
-This command creates a reference in Git for the new branch and a pointer back to the parent commit so Git can keep a history of changes as you add commits to the branch.
+This command creates a reference in Git for the new branch.
+It also creates a pointer back to the parent commit so Git can keep a history of changes as you add commits to the branch.

 Git always adds new commits to the current local branch.
 Check what branch you're working on before you commit so that you don't commit changes to the wrong branch.